-Transfer Center SSC Bldg., Ext.
+Transfer Center SSC-24A, Ext.
 2552

 The Transfer Center coordinates all aspects of the admission guarantee programs to the University of California system, as well as provides updated information regarding successful transfer to all four-year universities.
-Cross-enrollment processing, applications assistance, and the opportunity to schedule appointments with visiting four-year university representatives are some of the services available to assist students.
+Cross-enrollment processing, applications assistance, transfer topics workshops, and the opportunity to schedule appointments with visiting four-year university representatives are some of the services available to assist students.